JoleDev/juniors-unite/README.md

 This project has; React, React-Router and Bootstrap.
 What we want to do is just play with this app!
 But i think maybe you create a component in the components folder, then create it's link in the navbar and show it.
+<h1>How to create a new component?</h1>
+1- Define your components Route by naming it. go to App.js inside the div create a new line:
+<Route path="/YOURCOMPONENT/" component={YOURCOMPONENT} />    like this
+2- Create your component under src/components/YOURCOMPONENT.JSX
+3- Import it to App.js
+4- Now when you click to your component link navbar will stay the same, and main page is going to load your component(thanks to react-router).
+5- Here on you can create any component as you wish; an egg timer, a simple music player, a random photo app, anything you desire or found fun/useful.
+6- (Optional) If you want to apply custom CSS create a css file under /src/styles/YOURCOMPONENT.css

 <h2>Have an idea? </h2> <br/>
 Fine! let's do it together!